-Tom also serves as an adjunct professor at Loyola Law School, where he also directs the Philip H. Corboy Trial Advocacy Fellowship.
-He has directed the fellowship for the past ten years.
-He currently teaches Illinois Litigation at Loyola.
-He has taught Illinois Tax Litigation and Procedure, Professional Responsibility, and Criminal Procedure at Loyola.
+Tom has taught at Loyola Law School since 1987, and has directed the Philip H. Corboy Trial Advocacy Fellowship for twenty years from 1995-2016.
+He currently teaches Illinois Civil Litigation Practice at Loyola.
+He has taught Illinois Tax Litigation and Procedure, Professional Responsibility, Professional Responsibility Seminar, and Criminal Procedure at Loyola.
 He is a past recipient of the St. Robert Bellarmine Award for a distinguished young alumnus and is an honorary member of Loyola‘s Circle of Advocates.

-He sits on boards of, the Catholic Lawyers Guild of Chicago, the John Howard Association, and the National Center for the Laity.
+Tom serves as president of the Catholic Lawyers Guild of Chicago, which named him 2014 Catholic Lawyer of the Year; he has served on the Guild’s board since 1988.
+He is the past chair of the John Howard Association and the current vice-chair of the National Center for the Laity.
 He is the father of four boys and married to Anne Wicker.
 They live in Queen of Angels Parish in the Lincoln Square Neighborhood of Chicago.

 B.A., St. John's College, 1981